Deltologic/delto-scripts/amazon/fulfillment-to-csv/javascript/README.md

 [If you're having trouble getting this data, you can use the Deltologic CEO's video, where he shows you how to properly set up your account](https://youtu.be/bHBFElmWRNg)
 ### Query parameters
-In case you want to change marketplaces, interval time or granularity, change the value of below in `config.json`.
+In case you want to change marketplaces or products, replace the value of below in `config.json`.
 If `sellerSkus` is empty, all products from your Amazon account will be proceeded.
 ```json